-REQUIREMENT SUBMISSION METHOD DUE DATE Attending Evaluation of Clerkship Student Students must select their attending physician as directed within the rotation description in Medtrics.
+REQUIREMENT SUBMISSION METHOD DUE DATE Please refer to D2L for actual (month/day) due dates Completion of pre-trip survey (optional) Survey link Within 48-72 hours of departure Student must participate in all scheduled activities and shifts Attendance As assigned Students are required to keep a daily journal, recording their experiences (approximately one page per day).
+The journal should the main activity was for the day (do not exclude fun activities such as field trips and excursions) and reflect upon their thoughts for the day.
+Email to igh@msu.edu 1 week after official end date of rotation Completion of post-trip survey (optional, highly encouraged) Survey link Within 48-72 hours of course end date Attending Evaluation of Clerkship Student Students must select their attending physician as directed within the rotation description in Medtrics.
 At the start of the last week of the rotation, students will need to request an evaluation in Medtrics.
 By requesting an attending evaluation from their assigned attending physician, the attending physician will receive an automated email link connecting them to their assigned Attending Evaluation within Medtrics.
 Attendings will be able to electronically access and submit the forms on behalf of their students.
-Last Day of Rotation Student Evaluation of Clerkship Rotation Students will submit their rotation evaluations electronically at the conclusion of every rotation by accessing the Medtrics system: https://msucom.medtricslab.com/users/login/ .
-By the last week of each rotation, students will receive an automated email link connecting them to their assigned evaluation for the respective Last Day of Rotation
+Last Day of Rotation

-REQUIREMENT SUBMISSION METHOD DUE DATE rotation.
-Students can also access their pending evaluations on the 'Home' or 'Evaluations' tabs within their Medtrics accounts.
-Mid-Rotation Feedback Form Desire to Learn 11:59 p.m. on the last Sunday of the rotation
+REQUIREMENT SUBMISSION METHOD DUE DATE Please refer to D2L for actual (month/day) due dates Student Evaluation of Clerkship Rotation Students will submit their rotation evaluations electronically at the conclusion of every rotation by accessing the Medtrics system: https://msucom.medtricslab.com/users/login/ .
+By the last week of each rotation, students will receive an automated email link connecting them to their assigned evaluation.
+Students can also access pending evaluations on the 'Home' or 'Evaluations' tabs within their Medtrics accounts.
+Last Day of Rotation